-We know what we think are the best.
-But we'd like to figure out Which You'd Like, too!
-[Tell Us>]
+We know what we think is the best.
+But we’d like to figure out Which You’d Like, too!

-We think Arizona's lakes are all great places: the relaxation, the stunning scenery, the unique environment.
+We think Arizona’s lakes are all great places: the relaxation, the stunning scenery, and the unique environment.

 But do you have a specific type of lake recreation in mind?
 For some of the best Arizona lakes, then…

-Roosevelt Lake - Officially Theodore Roosevelt Lake, dedicated by the president himself after the dam's completion in 1911.
+Theodore Roosevelt Lake was officially dedicated by the president himself after the dam’s completion in 1911.

-Summer, especially weekends, best to arrive early or you'll chance being turned away.
+- In summer, especially weekends is best to arrive early or you’ll chance to be turned away.

 Best Arizona Lakes for Paddle Boarding

-Check Opening/Water Levels, because of flood control usage.
+- Check Opening/Water Levels, because of flood control usage.
 Could be 790, or up to 2700 surface acres!
-Depends on weather + water needs.
+Depends on the weather + water needs.

-Lower Lake Mary10 - Another that timing may influence.
+Another lake that timing may influence.
 Drought can affect water levels.
-Most of the time you'll find enough water, but bring bug-repellant!
-Otherwise nice, because it's nonmotorized or 10hp only.
-And it's a beautiful spot.
+Most of the time you’ll find enough water, but bring bug-repellant!
+Otherwise nice, because it’s nonmotorized or 10hp only.
+And it’s a beautiful spot.

-If water's lacking, try Upper Lake Mary, up the road.
+- If the water’s lacking, try Upper Lake Mary, up the road.
 No motor restrictions there, though.

-East end is best because it's the no-wake zone.
-It's where the cordoned swimming beach is & camping areas.
-The western part has no limit for speed, but requires counter clockwise navigation.
+- The east end is best because it’s the no-wake zone.
+It’s where the cordoned swimming beach is & camping areas are.
+The western part has no limit for speed but requires counterclockwise navigation.

 Best Lakes in Arizona to Kayak

-Small boat ramp for non-motorized or up to 10hp electric.
+- Small boat ramp for non-motorized or up to 10hp electric.
 Ideal intermixing with kayaking.
-Plus no swimming allowed.
+Plus no swimming is allowed.

-From Williams, take 4th St./FR173 south, becoming Perkinsville Road.
-Left on FR110, turn left onto FR109, to entrance roads to lake.
+- From Williams, take 4th St./FR173 south, becoming Perkinsville Road.
+Left on FR110, turn left onto FR109, to entrance roads to the lake.

-Arivaca Lake - Primitive launching & single electric motor requirement means easy conditions here.
+Primitive launching & single electric motor requirement means easy conditions here.
 Not to mention the inlets that branch away to explore.
-(Just don't venture shore-side onto private property!).
+(Just don’t venture shore-side onto the private property!).
 90 surface acres.

-Not likely to be crowded.
-Latter part of the drive is unpaved/somewhat primitive.
-Lake's favored for fishing.
+- Not likely to be crowded.
+The latter part of the drive is unpaved/somewhat primitive.
+Lake’s favored for fishing.

-Not much to call conveniences.
+- Not much to call convenience.
 Restroom, but no water.

-South of Phoenix, from I-10 exit Ray Road Eastward, make right on Galaxy Dr., 1/2 mile right into parking.
+- South of Phoenix, from I-10 exit Ray Road Eastward, make a right on Galaxy Dr., 1/2 mile right into parking.